tigard-tools/tigard/README.md

 f.close()
 ```

-## I2C (on SPI header)
+## I2C (on I2C or SPI header)

 #### Hookup:

+The I2C header (on hardware versions 1.0 and later) is compatible with [Sparkfun's Qwiic](https://www.sparkfun.com/qwiic) and [Adafruit's STEMMA QT](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma-qt) system:

+* Connect a 4-pin JST SH compatible cable into the I2C connector
+* Connect the other end to your STEMMA QT, Qwiic, or other I2C device

-The SPI/I2C header is laid out to be the same orientation as the pins on most 8-pin I2C chips, making it easy to attach clips or sockets.
+In addition, the SPI header is laid out to be the same orientation as the pins on most 8-pin I2C chips, making it easy to attach clips or sockets:

-* Select I2C on the mode selection switch
 * Connect your clip or socket to the header.
 Pay attention to pin 1, which is usually marked on sockets or has a red/highlighted wire on ribbon cables
 * Connect your clip to the target or insert your chip into the socket

-* If you're doing this in-circuit, you *must* take extra precautions to make sure no other device is communicating with the SPI device.
+In either case, you need to set the Tigard switches properly:

+* Select I2C on the mode selection switch
-* If you're using a clip in-circuit and the target is powered on, choose the VTGT option on the voltage slider
+* If you're attaching to a device in-circuit and the target has its own power, choose the VTGT option on the voltage slider
-* If you're using a zif socket, or clip with a powered-off target, choose the voltage on the voltage slider.
+* If you're attaching a standalone sensor, socket, or clip with a powered off target, choose the correct voltage on the voltage slider

 #### Quirks:

 The FT2232H has a very limited I2C implementation.
 I2C depends on shared I/O lines using common emitter instead of push-pull-tristate I/O, but the FT2232H doesn't support common emitter.
 Therefore:

-* Only Main operation is supported, not Subordinate
+* Only controller operation is supported, not Device
+* Tigard may not play nice if there are other controllers present on the I2C interface
 * Clock stretching is not supported
 * The I2C switch ties the DI and DO lines together so that it can do bidirectional communication
 * The pullup resistors are not included since they are usually located on the target, and the weak pullups on the level shifters are sufficient